 We pride ourselves on our well maintained fleet that is inspected annually by the Michigan State Police inspectors.

 The decision to close school is made cooperatively by the Superintendent and the Director of Transportation.
 Although not always an easy decision, school will remain open if road conditions are safe for bus travel.
 Parents have the option of keeping children home if they are concerned about weather conditions.
 When there is a delay or closing, please tune into the TV or Radio stations listed below for the most up-to-date information.

 - WZZM-TV 13

-It is the responsibility of the parent or legal guardian to see that a child gets safely to and from the bus stop.
-The school district provides transportation as a non-mandated services and establishes placement of the bus stops in accordance with the requirements of the law.
+- It is the responsibility of the parent or legal guardian to see that their child gets safely to and from the bus stop.
+The school district provides transportation as a non-mandated service and establishes placement of bus stops in accordance with the requirements of the law.

 Appropriate Behavior on busses and at bus stops

 Appropriate behavior on buses, and at bus stops, is expected by all passengers.
 Any behavior that distracts the driver is unacceptable: